Mattral/plagiarism-checker/README.md

 # plagiarism-checker

-Use Next.Js and Node to run
+Use Next React and Node to run